-Today I want to talk about the customer journey, which is something that I believe is really, really important.
-I think it’s often overlooked and it’s one of the most important things in my eyes – to look after your prospects and your leads and your customers at every stage of the journey.
+Today I want to talk about the customer journey, which is something that I believe is really important.
+I think it’s often overlooked, and yet it’s one of the most important things in my eyes.
+As a business owner, you must look after your prospects and your leads and your customers at every stage of the journey.

-You can listen here below or on your favourite podcasting platform listed here on The Business Greenhouse page
+You can listen here below or on your favourite podcasting platform listed here on Starting to Scale with Emmie Faust.

-So I’m going to definitely do some more episodes on this because there is so much that you can cover off when you’re talking about the customer journey.
+I’m definitely going to do some more episodes on this because there is so much that you can cover off when you’re talking about the customer journey!

-So what happens to your prospects?
-So those are the people that have never heard of you, they don’t even know you exist, but they’re the ones that you want to buy from you.
-So what would be the journey that they go through, through getting to know you?
+- Your prospects are the people that have never heard of you.
+They don’t even know you exist yet.
+But they’re the ones you want to buy from you.
+So what would be the journey that they go through as they get to know you?

-So that’s all about getting them to know, like and trust you and nurturing leads to get them to actually cross the line and make a sale.
+- This is where getting them to know, like and trust you becomes really important.
+You must nurture leads to get them to actually cross the line and make a sale.

-Then the customer journey continues because hopefully, they will go on to refer you to friends or to other people in their business.
-Hopefully, they’ll come back and buy from you again.
+- Then the customer journey continues because, hopefully, they’ll go on to refer you to friends or to other people in their business and might even come back and buy from you again.

-My call to action today would be to map out your customer journey – what happens from the point a prospect becomes a lead, through to a customer.
-Hopefully through to leaving you fantastic reviews and referring you on to other customers.
+My call to action today would be to map out your customer journey.
+Think about what happens from the point a prospect becomes a lead, through to a customer.
 Ensure that you are delivering a really fantastic customer experience at every one of those points, that you are on brand and that you’re embodying your brand values and what you believe about your business at each one of those steps.

 If you’d like to work with me to help you grow your business, check out my Work With Me page.
 You can book a FREE 30-minute discovery call.
 Let’s discuss the challenges you’re facing and talk about how I can help you grow your business!